Frequently Asked Questions

 - Where does my money go?

-Funds received from participating customers are used to purchase additional renewable energy certificates from regional renewable energy facilities equal to the Blue Sky purchase and may support the construction of new community based projects that increase public education and awareness of renewable technologies; to grow the support for renewable energy through customer education and outreach efforts and to cover the costs of offering the program.
+Funds received from participating customers are used to purchase additional renewable energy certificates from regional renewable energy facilities equal to the Blue Sky purchase and may support the construction of new community based projects; to grow the support for renewable energy through customer education and outreach efforts and to cover the costs of offering the program.
 We are required by regulations to allocate the costs associated with the Blue Sky program to customers who choose to participate, and we do not make a profit by offering this option to customers.

 Information provided is based on a three year average.
 Percentages are for our six state system wide program.
 The Usage/Habitat options are available in Oregon only.